 At the end of the EPE, you may still continue receiving SSDI benefits as long as you are disabled and your income remains below SGA.
 If you earn over the SGA any time after the 36-month period, your SSDI benefits will cease.
 If you must again stop working any time within the next five years because of your disability, you may qualify for an expedited reinstatement.

 Still Have Questions About SSDI Benefits?

 You can learn more about Social Security’s working incentive programs at their website.
-If you have questions that you feel would be better answered by an experienced social security attorney, you are welcome to give the Offices of Dr. Bill LaTour a call and schedule a free consultation.
+If you have questions that you feel would be better answered by an experienced social security attorney, you are welcome to give the Law Offices of Dr. Bill LaTour a call and schedule a free consultation.